JordiCanela/Multicritical-parameter-planes/README.md

 # Multicritical Parameter Planes

-This repository contains an implementation in C of the algorithm descrived in the paper [1] to draw parameter planes of rational maps with 2 or more free critical points.
+This repository contains an implementation in C of the algorithm described in the paper [1] to draw parameter planes of rational maps with 2 or more free critical points.

 ## Dependencies